thaumaturgists/Kewlest/src/components/MusicMixer/React/TSX/MM-tsx.md

-## 🎵 Setting Up Your Music Mixer Project with TypeScript
+## 🎵 Setting Up Your Music Mixer Project with TypeScript and Vite

 ### 1. Set Up Your Project Repository
 #### a.
 Initialize Git and Create a Repo